 As well as adhering to the above SOLID principles, it is important to remember that the whole point of a framework is to provide an abstract foundation onto which an application developer can build their application-specific software with their implementation-specific code: a framework should therefore NEVER contain implementation-specific code itself!

-This is not to say that a framework developer is prohibited from providing their application developer colleagues with functionality that is common to their company’s applications – they may indeed do so, but the correct approach is not by polluting the framework with it because that should remain abstract at all times: instead, this common functionality should be placed in a separate package, allowing the application developer to use that functionality if they want to and not because they have to.
+This is not to say that a framework developer is prohibited from providing their application developer colleagues with functionality that is common to their company’s applications – they may indeed do so, but the correct approach is not by polluting the framework with it because that should remain abstract: instead, this common functionality should be placed in a separate package, allowing the application developer to use that functionality if they want to and not because they have to.